Skip to main content

 4.2 You are responsible for vaccinations

 It is your responsibility to make sure that you have had the appropriate and adequate vaccinations prior to going abroad and, if necessary, are taking the appropriate anti-malarial medications.
-We accept no responsibility for your decision not to obtain the mandatory or recommended vaccinations according to the vaccination guide provided in the Welcome Pack.
-In the event you were to arrive on Expedition without the mandatory vaccinations, you will be required to obtain these at your own cost before you will be allowed to continue with the Expedition programme.
+We accept no responsibility for your decision not to obtain the recommended vaccinations according to the vaccination guide provided in the Welcome Pack & Traveller Gateway.
+In the event you were to arrive on Expedition without the vaccinations, you will be required to obtain these at your own cost before you will be allowed to continue with the Expedition programme.
 Raleigh reserves the right to exclude anyone from participating in the Expedition if they have not obtained the mandatory vaccinations.

 4.3 You are required to meet a minimum fitness level